Zombie fever strikes with Scouts vs Zombies.

 What could possibly go wrong when three buddies (Tye Sheridan, Logan Miller, Joey Morgan) decide to join the Boy Scouts?
-When bloodthirsty, undead ghouls invade their once-peaceful town, it’s up to kindhearted Ben, quick-witted Carter and class clown Augie to save the day.
+When bloodthirsty, undead ghouls invade their once-peaceful town, it’s up to kindhearted Ben, quick-witted Carter, and class clown Augie to save the day.
 With help from Denise (Sarah Dumont), a beautiful but tough cocktail waitress, the boys must put their scouting skills to the ultimate test to save mankind and earn their zombie-killing badges.

-On his creative inspiration for the film
+Landon’s creative inspiration for the film

 I grew up watching movies like The Goonies, Monster Squad, and Gremlins.
 They had such a playful and quirky energy.
 I wanted to bring that same spirit to SCOUTS GUIDE TO THE ZOMBIE APOCALYPSE.
 But to push things a little further, I added a dash of Raimi to the mix.
 I think the result is something that feels contemporary but at the same time undeniably throw-back.
 I wanted the movie to have an 80’s type of charm that I feel has been missing from the mainstream for some time.
 There is also definitely a personal connection between myself and the three Scouts in the movie.
 I had a hard time letting go of childhood things and was sort of reluctantly dragged into manhood.
 I also identified with the desire to feel included by my peers but knowing I was a little on the “outside.”
 In my case, I was just a gay kid trying to figure myself out but I feel like the struggle to fit in is a universal experience for so many people.
 I really enjoyed exploring the theme of wanting to fit in but also trying to stay true to yourself.
 All of this while people are dying in a zombie apocalypse.
 LOL.

 The film has a throwback vibe.
-I feels like every movie you watched as a kid, yet it feels very modern and new.
+It feels like every movie you watched as a kid, yet it feels very modern and new.
 Was that a challenge for you in terms of walking that line?

 It was part of the challenge, but it was also just part of the fun—figuring out a way to give it a throwback ’80s feel but still keeping it very contemporary so that younger audiences would still think it’s for them, too.
 I like those kinds of challenges and it’s very similar in a weird way to what I did with Disturbia where it was like, “How can I bring Hitchcock to a different audience?
 How can I update that?”
 This was just that situation for me, but in terms of the horror and the comedy, I think they make strange but great bedfellows.